MSH19/Clustering-via-Jenks-Natural-Breaks/Clustering_Jenks_Natural_Breaks_Matlab-master/readme.md

 # Clustering-via-Jenks-Natural-Breaks-Matlab
-Example on using the Jenks Natural Breaks method to cluster a one-dimensional data array into two classes.
+Example on using the Jenks Natural Breaks method to cluster a one-dimensional data array into two classes using MATLAB.

 Jenks Natural Breaks is a data clustering method.
 It is an optimization process that finds the best arrangement of values into different classes.
 It can be used for step-change detection in noisy data.